Martian-dev/Martian-Dev/README.md

 ![GitHub followers](https://img.shields.io/github/followers/Martian-dev?label=Follow&style=social)

 ## 👦 about me
-- 🏫 high school student
+- 🏫 college fresher, electronics and computer engineering dept
 - ⚛️ into physics and mathematics
 - ⚡ interested in making physics simulations
 - 👀 looking for an internship